Cinema usherettes in the heyday of British cinemas

 We were given a rest break of about 30 minutes during a shift which we spent in the staff rooms.

-The head usherette
+The chief usherette

-There was a head usherette who tried to keep us in order.
+There was a head or chief usherette who tried to keep us in order.
 In some ways it was like having an extended family.
 Most of the staff considered the cinema as a sort of second home.

-Most patrons gave us no problems. in fact some became very well known to us, as they would come in every week and have their regular seats.
+Most patrons gave us no problems.
+In fact some became very well known to us, as they would come in every week and have their regular seats.